TBarnhart2/DnD/content/DM Notes/ChatGPT Campaign Overview.md

 The Rising has announced their plans to raid all world government locations in 4 days, in the middle of the night.
 Our characters have been tasked with going to a secret lab in the mountains where a lens piece is rumored to be held.
 On the way, Korruk blew his cover as a secret Shadowborn and jumped off the airship, assumed to be dead (he is not).

 At the lab, the party sees Razor take the lens piece, meaning that he has 2 of them and the party has 1.

-Regardless, the Rising will do their raid anyways, as they don't see this as much of a threat
+Regardless of this, the Rising continued the Raid, with the main party being called to be part of the small group overthrowing the secret world government building.
+While doing so, they met a new character (who is played by a player at the table) named Sensei Ugi, who worked IT for the world government building, and let them into the building.

+After making their way to the council's chambers, the party found Razor was already there, holding the council member's hostage.
+He kills Rootbeer peacefully, and helps the rest of the party unlock more Aether power.
+He then activated the lens, causing mass destruction across the world.

+#### Act Two:
+The players woke up in a destroyed world, with the sky a deep red and most things in crumbles.
+Waking up, the party saw Tua, who gave them a compass that said "find the wellspring", seeming to point to the "wellspring".
+The player's don't know what the wellspring is.

+There is also a new character who got a similar compass, and will join the party when they all get there.
+Every person from now on will be touched by the Aether, and will have the Aetherborn tattoos activated.

+#### Aether Information:
+From Act 2 on, all characters will be tied to an Aetherborn group.
+This tie will be visible, as everyone will now have vein-like tattoos with a color corresponding to the group they're from.
+Each group has a general demeanor, but not all people fit that demeanor (but almost all people will).
+The groups are the following:

+**Sunborn:**
+A more "noble" group, they fit their name.
+Generally friendly and kind to others, and very successful.
+Hated by other jealous groups.
+Sunborns have a bright yellow tattoo.

+**Shadowborn:**
+The "evil" group, they orchestrated the Act 1 world destruction event.
+Razor is the head of this group, and Korruk is part of this group.
+They have been largely hidden.
+Although they are "evil", they always have reasons for their actions, and their reasons are never outlandish.
+Shadowborns have a deep black tattoo

+**Whisperwinds:**
+A lighter faster group, who are very quick witted.
+Pretty friendly group.
+Their tattoo is light grey to white.
+Tua is a whisperwind

+**Moonwhisperers:**
+The most central group, can side with shadowborn side or the sunborns.
+Generally friendly but mostly unheard from.
+One of the most powerful groups, but largely hidden and quiet.
+Their tattoo is a deep grey.
+Alora & Romeo are moonwhisperers

+**Skyward:**
+The "smartest" group, tied closely to sunborns.
+The "queen" to the sunborn "kings".
+Their tattoo is light blue/white.
+Heimerdinger is a skyward

+**Stonebinders:**
+The most tech-savvy group, creating most of the aether stone powers.
+Their tattoo is grey.
+Draven is a stonebinder

+**Deepdwellers:**
+Very similar to the Shadowborns, helped with the world destruction.
+More technological than the shadowborns.
+Their tattoo is navy blue.

 #### Important Characters:
-Heimerdinger and Tua are 2 members of the White Lotus Razor is the head of the Shadowborns and is leading the world takeover Lyra and Kaelen are a duo who are the Reaper - the leader of the Rising Korruk is a player's character who is secretly a Shadowborn Alora is a player's character who was touched by the Aether and her dad is high up in the world government Draven is a player's character who was touched by the Aether Rootbeer is a player's character who will die at the end of Act 1
+Heimerdinger and Tua are 2 members of the White Lotus Razor is the head of the Shadowborns and is leading the world takeover Lyra and Kaelen are a duo who are the Reaper - the leader of the Rising Korruk is a player's character who is secretly a Shadowborn Alora is a player's character who was touched by the Aether and her dad is high up in the world government (moonwhisperer) Draven is a player's character who was touched by the Aether Rootbeer is a player's character who died at the end of Act 1 (no aetheric magic) Sensei Ugi is a player's character who worked for the world government

-The end of Act 1 of the campaign is in 4 days - when the Rising raid happens.
-The act will end when the lens is activated, causing almost all humans to die and leave primarily aetherborns.
-With the group going to the World government headquarters for the Rising raid, how can the act end?
-What does the raid look like?
-How can I tie in a "new" character for a player to use, since we are adding a character?
-Does Korruk come back at the raid, or do we see him in the next act?
-How does the lens piece get used?
-You are allowed to give characters secret motivations